Last Updated on May 6, 2024

 Upon arrival in Sri Lanka, I recommend arranging transportation straight to Kandy from the airport.
 Kandy is only 100 kilometers from the airport, but expect it to take several hours to get there – traffic can be heavy on this route.

 Kandy was the last capital of the Sinhala kings and home to the stunning Temple of the Tooth Relic (a popular pilgrimage site because of Buddha’s sacred tooth) and UNESCO World Heritage Site.
-Allow a day to explore the city center and the Temple Of The Tooth Relic and make your way up to the Bahirawakanda Vihara Buddha Statue on top of Bahirawakanda hill from where you’ll have fantastic views over Kandy.kandy temple of the tooth sri lanka
+Allow a day to explore the city center and the Temple Of The Tooth Relic and make your way up to the Bahirawakanda Vihara Buddha Statue on top of Bahirawakanda hill from where you’ll have fantastic views over Kandy.
+Spend two nights there and give yourself some time to adjust (or get over your jetlag) on day 1, and then spend full day exploring the sights.

 Where to stay: The Cinnamon Citadel Kandy